Nordique Enters Into Letter of Intent With Gemdale Gold for the Option to Acquire up to an Undivided 100% Interest in the Isoneva Property, Finland

 Highlights

-High-Grade Gold Potential Identified: The project hosts multiple gold-bearing boulder trains supported by coincident geochemical, geophysical, and structural trends; over 200 glacial boulders grading 1.0 gram per ton (g/t) gold (Au) have been identified, averaging ~14 g/t Au, with samples up to 462 g/t Au
+- High-Grade Gold Potential Identified: The project hosts multiple gold-bearing boulder trains supported by coincident geochemical, geophysical, and structural trends; over 200 glacial boulders grading > 1.0 gram per ton (g/t) gold (Au) have been identified, averaging ~14 g/t Au, with samples up to 462 g/t Au1.

 About the Isoneva Project